 The DSOs, TenneT’s largest customers, who operate the medium and low-voltage grids, pass on the costs of using the high-voltage grid to their own customers.
 For example, end users of electricity, such as households, pay for the maintenance of TenneT's high-voltage network via their energy bills.

 This e-insight module shows and explains how the tariff system works in the Netherlands and Germany.
 How much of an average household's energy bill consists of the tariffs of the high-voltage grid?
-How are the tariffs determined that TenneT charges to its customers?
+How are the tariffs determined that TenneT charges to its customers today?
+How can this this system be improved in future?
+By providing knowledge and facts, Tennet keeps the debate going and actively contributes to it.
+Tennet is convinced that the regulatory system develops towards output-oriented financial incentives on TSOs in future.
+Food for thoughts into this direction can be found in our reports from TenneT and Oxeras smart incentive project.
+Furthermore, it shows the disadvantages of a fully output-based TOTEX solution with a fixed OPEX/CAPEX activation rate.
+And how does the system ensure that TenneT receives “the right amount of money” to keep the high-voltage grid safe and reliable?
+Because the system differs in the Netherlands and Germany, the following pages are divided by country.
 And how does the system ensure that TenneT receives “the right amount of money” to keep the high-voltage grid safe and reliable?

 Because the system differs in the Netherlands and Germany, the following pages are divided by country.